roboflow/inference/docs/workflows/custom_python_code_blocks.md

 The high-level overview of Dynamic Python blocks functionality:

-* user provide definition of dynamic block in JSON
+* user provides definition of dynamic block in JSON

 * definition contains information required by Execution Engine to construct `WorkflowBlockManifest` and `WorkflowBlock` out of the